HornPenguin/Booklet/documents/user/terms.rst

     It is one example that how the curtural difference, in case writing direction, are visually expressed.
 * Hebrew and Arabic: RL system
 * Ancient Egyt: Very special they used both direction LR and RL.
 The same characters can written symmetrically by the direction.
-* Elder Island script, Ogham scripts: It also has abnormal direction very rare.
-It direction is vertically from bottom to top.
+* Elder Island script, Ogham scripts: It also has an abnormal direction.
+Its direction is vertically from bottom to top.

 From top to bottom, or from bottom to top are not affected by the order of pages.